FlaAI/TSFool/README.md

 | PPOC   | Image     | ProximalPhalanxOutlineCorrect  | 600   | 291  | 2     | 80     |

-## The Comparison of TSFool and Five Common Adversarial Attacks on the Experimental Datasets
+## The Comparison of TSFool and Nine Benchmark Adversarial Attacks on the Experimental Datasets

+**Important Update: We have reconstructed the implementation of the benchmarks by moving from the Torchattacks to the Adversarial Robustness Toolbox (ART).**

-There are five existing adversarial attacks adopted as benchmarks in our evaluation.
+There are nine existing adversarial attacks adopted as benchmarks in our evaluation.

 The **FGSM**, **BIM**, **DeepFool** and **PGD** are commonly used basic or state-of-the-art benchmarks respectively from the following papers:
 - FGSM: [Explaining and harnessing adversarial examples](https://arxiv.org/abs/1412.6572)